-5. Whilst the overall responsibility for health and safety within Headway North Cumbria rests with the Committee, each individual volunteer has a responsibility to ensure that the Headway North Cumbria Health and Safety Policy is maintained at all times.
-As a consequence this Policy needs the full co-operation of all volunteers who are expected to give all possible assistance aimed at its successful implementation and take reasonable care for their own safety and that of others.
+6. Whilst the overall responsibility for health and safety within Headway North Cumbria rests with the Committee, each individual volunteer has a responsibility to ensure that the Headway North Cumbria Health and Safety Policy is maintained at all times.
+As a consequence this policy needs the full co-operation of all volunteers who are expected to give all possible assistance aimed at its successful implementation and take reasonable care for their own safety and that of others.
 Volunteers must therefore:

-Adapted from Headway UK Resource Review: September 2020 Bank Policy - September 2018 a. comply with any safety instructions and directions issued by Headway North Cumbria.
+a. comply with any safety instructions and directions issued by Headway North Cumbria.